Teens' grief after suicide loss: new study aims to find what really helps

 Summary

-This study looks at how teenagers aged 13 to 17 cope after losing someone to suicide, and what parts of a grief support group are most helpful.
+This study looks at how teenagers aged 13 to 17 cope with losing someone to suicide and what parts of a grief support group are most helpful.
 Twenty teens will join a group that includes education, peer support, and counseling from licensed therapists.
-Researchers will measure changes in hope, coping, grief, and personal growth to learn how to design better support programs for young people facing this type of loss.
+Researchers will measure changes in hope, coping, grief, and personal growth to learn how to design better support programs for young people after a traumatic loss.

 Get updates